nf-core/rarevariantburden/awshealthomics.md

 You should configure your ECR registry and HealthOmics workflows in the same region.
 If you will use multiple regions then repeat these steps in each region.

-## Step 1: Create Secrets in Secrets Manager (For Authenticated Docker Hub Registries)
+## Step 1: Create Secrets in Secrets Manager (To Authenticate Docker Hub Registries)

 Some registries such as Docker Hub or private registries will require authentication.
-To use pull through cache, you must create a secret in Secrets Manager that contains the credentials for the Docker Hub registry.
-In these examples the region us-east-1 is specified.
+As all our pipeline images are in Docker Hub registries, you must create a secret in Secrets Manager that contains the credentials for your Docker Hub registry.
+In these examples the region 'us-east-1' is specified.
 You should change this as needed.

 To obtain a Docker Hub token refer to https://docs.docker.com/security/access-tokens/